-Using the queen’s criteria, created a weighted list matrix

-There is a positive spatial autocorrelation. with a moran value of 0.23 and a p value of of 1e-05 we can conclude that there is indeed significant global spatial autocorrelation (the spatial processes promoting the observed pattern of values is random by chance), so what is driving this measure.

-LISA map is telling us that there was some moderate clustering of mp in Cheshire
+III.
+Environmental/ neighbourhood level correlates of missing incidents

 IMD (RQ 4)

 Following the literature, vulnerability in missing incidents can be classed within levels of poverty and economic instability.
 Therefore, the IMD was used to explore this association through conducting a spatial regression